 Judy teaches literacy through themes

 Judy decides to use the theme of Farm Animals to teach literacy for a week.
 She presents all oral language, reading, and writing activities under the Farm Animals theme.
-For example, for oral language the children sing the song “Old McDonald Had a Farm” and they learn the sounds each animal makes.
-For reading, the children read Mrs. Wishy-Washy, a story featuring farm animals.
-For writing, the children write about their favorite farm animal from the class field trip to the farm.
+For example, for oral language the children sing “Old McDonald Had a Farm” and they learn the sounds each animal makes.
+For reading, the children read Mrs. Wishy-Washy’s Farm, and they focus on the letter Ww.
+For writing, the children write about their favorite farm animal and learn to write I like the horse best.
 Each day Judy presents a different book, different song, and different writing topic all related to the Farm Animals theme.

-Although all literacy activities are linked under a common subject, farm animals, there is no other commonality between the oral language, reading, and writing activities, since the teacher uses a different story, song, or writing topic for each lesson.
+Although all literacy activities are linked under a common subject, farm animals, there is no other commonality between the content of the oral language, reading, and writing activities, since the teacher uses a different story, song, or writing topic for each lesson.
 Some children take a long time to read and write with this method because in the constant change of content there are only general connections, if any, between the oral language, reading, and writing components.
 These children require methods that give them more direct instruction in literacy.